microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-02.md

     dotnet add package Dapr.AspNetCore
     ```

-    > The `Dapr.AspNetCore` package contains the `DaprClient` class, which is used to directly invoke the Dapr API as well as additional integrations with ASP.NET Core.
-Because the services are all ASP.NET Core web APIs, we'll use this package throughout the workshop.
+    *The `Dapr.AspNetCore` package contains the `DaprClient` class, which is used to directly invoke the Dapr API as well as additional integrations with ASP.NET Core.
+Because the services are all ASP.NET Core web APIs, we'll use this package throughout the WhatTheHack.*

 Now you'll change the code in the FineCollectionService to use the Dapr SDK `HttpClient` integration to call the VehicleRegistrationService.
 The `HttpClient` integration allows you to use the .NET Core `HttpClient` object to make service calls, while the SDK ensures that calls are routed through the Dapr sidecar.